Decorative Glass Design Ideas

 Marbleized Décor Made Easy With Bendheim Glass

 Used on just about any surface, marbleizing has always been a favored decorative practice in the world of high design.
 It gained popularity in Europe during the Renaissance and remains an admired ornamental technique today.
-With several Bendheim glasses featuring a marbleized look, you can add a timeless, en-vogue design element to your cabinets, doors, and partitions.
-Check these out: Lamberts Mouth-Blown White Dappled, Wispy Slate, Berry Ice Cream, and Fall Carnival.
+Use Bendheim glass featuring a marbleized look to add a timeless, en-vogue design element to your cabinets, doors, and partitions.

 Your Home.
 Your Vision.
 Bendheim Cabinet Glass.